This Clinical Psychology masters offers a comprehensive grounding in the understanding of mental health problems.

 The Cognitive Neuropsychology Suite houses specialist psychology equipment such as eye tracking equipment, EEG (electroencephalogram) and ECG (electrocardiogram) facilities for recording electrical activity in the heart and scalp and a driving simulator.

-A minimum 2:2 Honours degree in Psychology or another appropriate discipline.
+A minimum 2:2 Honours degree in Psychology or Psychology major/joint honours.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.